Jonathan Biss

 Jonathan Biss (born September 18, 1980) is an American pianist, teacher, and writer based in Philadelphia.
 He is the co-artistic director (with Mitsuko Uchida) of the Marlboro Music Festival.

 Early life and education

 Biss was born into a family of musicians in Bloomington, Indiana.
 His paternal step-grandmother was one of the first well-known female cellists, the Russian cellist Raya Garbousova, for whom Samuel Barber wrote his cello concerto.
 His parents, Miriam Fried and Paul Biss, are both violinists.
 His older brother Daniel is a politician serving as the mayor of Evanston, Illinois.
-After studying at Indiana University, where both his parents taught, Biss entered the Curtis Institute of Music at age 17 to study with Leon Fleisher.
-Interviewed by The New York Times in 2011 in the run-up to Biss's Carnegie Hall debut recital, Fleisher said of his pupil:
+Biss started learning the piano at age six, studying with Karen Taylor and Evelyne Brancart at Indiana University Bloomington's Jacobs School of Music, where both his parents taught violin.
+At 17, Biss entered the Curtis Institute of Music to study with Leon Fleisher.
+Interviewed by The New York Times in 2011 in the run-up to Biss's Carnegie Hall debut recital, Fleisher said of Biss: